Easy, authentic Indian Butter Chicken is possible to make at home!

 Otherwise know as Chicken Makhani, Butter Chicken is probably my all-time favorite Indian dish.
 OK, maybe next to samosas!
 I love them both and lucky for me I’ve eaten my fair share of both!

 The recipe below is adapted from Swasthi’s Recipes.
-I’ve simplified the cooking process so it’s very easy to follow.
-There is a long list of ingredients so that is the only hard part, gathering the ingredients, but it’s what will give you that authentic Indian flavor.
-And once you have them, they’ll last you awhile!
+I’ve simplified the cooking process so it’s very easy to follow and is simplified.
+There is a long list of ingredients so that is the only hard part —gathering the ingredients.
+However these spices are key to achieving authentic Indian flavor.
+And once you have a collection of Indian spices, they’ll last you awhile.